 Yes.
-Pursuant to Government Code section 17557, subdivision (d) and the Title 2, California Code of Regulations, Division 2, Chapter 2.5, Article 3, section 1183.17, an interested party can request that the CSM amend, modify, or supplement the parameters and guidelines consistent with the statement of decision.
+Pursuant to GC section 17557, subdivision (d) and Title 2, California Code of Regulations, Division 2, Chapter 2.5, Article 3, section 1183.17, an interested party can request that the CSM amend, modify, or supplement the parameters and guidelines consistent with the statement of decision.